-The Leica CL (Typ 7323) and the Leica X1 are two digital cameras that were announced, respectively, in November 2017 and September 2009.
+The Leica CL (Typ 7323) and the Leica X1 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2009.
 The CL is a mirrorless interchangeable lens camera, while the X1 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the X1 provides 12.2 MP.
+The CL has a resolution of 24.1 megapixels, whereas the X1 provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X1 is notably smaller (27 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the X1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X1 has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.